marcusoftnet/marcusoftnet.github.io/_posts/2017-10-20-when-we-used-user-story-mapping-to-plan-our-move.md

 And like that we fleshed out the details for the incremental versions of the full room.

 ![User story mapping in action - family moving style](/img/IMG_3326.jpg)

+You can see these incremental "release" of our move, through the different color dividers we made on the board.
+Everything above the green divider in a column is needed for that version of the completed move, for that room.